-Recently, I was speaking in an event and I asked a question to the audience in between my talk about Asynchronous programming , I found that some of the people were confused between multi-threading and asynchronous programming and some were saying that both are same.
-So I thought of explaining these terms and add one more term Concurrency.
-Here there are two concepts involved and both are completely different, First – Synchronous and Asynchronous programming and second – Single threaded and multi-threaded applications.
-Each programming model (Synchronous and Asynchronous ) can run in single threaded and multi-threaded environment.
-Let’s discuss these in detail.
+Recently, I was speaking in an event and I asked a question about Asynchronous programming to the audience, I found that many were confused between multi-threading and asynchronous programming and for few, it was same.
+So, I thought of explaining these terms including an additional term Concurrency.
+Here, there are two completely different concepts involved, First – Synchronous and Asynchronous programming model and second – Single threaded and multi-threaded environments.
+Each programming model (Synchronous and Asynchronous) can run in single threaded and multi-threaded environment.
+Let’s discuss each in detail.

-Synchronous Programming model – In this programming model, when a thread assigned to one task and start executing.
-Then completes the executing task then able to take up another task.
-In this model, it can not leave the executing task in between to take up some another task.
-Lte’s discuss how this model works in single and multi-threaded scenario.
+Synchronous Programming model – In this programming model, A thread is assigned to one task and starts working on it.
+Once the task completes then it is available for the next task.
+In this model, it cannot leave the executing task in mid to take up another task.
+Let’s discuss how this model works in single and multi-threaded environments.

-Single Threaded – If we have couple of tasks to be worked on and the current system provides a single thread which can work all those, then it takes one by one and process as
+Single Threaded – If we have couple of tasks to be worked on and the current system provides just a single thread, then tasks are assigned to the thread one by one.
+It can be pictorially depicted as

 Here we can see that we have a thread (Thread 1 ) and four tasks to be completed.
-Thread starts processing one by one and completes all.
+Thread starts workingon the tasks one by one and completes all.
 (The order in which tasks will be taken up, does not affect the execution, we can have different algorithm which can define the priorities of tasks)

 Caching is one of key items that is being discussed whenever we talk about the performance of a web application.
 We always to use caching as a primary tool while designing and development of a web application.
 ASP.NET itself supports different kind of caching for handling various scenarios.
 Although we talk about it a lot, but I have seen that it is not implemented properly at most of the applications